robert-vo/class-browser-api/endpoints/CORE.md

   * department_crn - The 4 digit course number for the class.
   * class_description - The description of the class.
   * class_title - The title of the class.
-  * credit_hours - The number of credit hours a class fulfils.
+  * credit_hours - The number of credit hours a class fulfills.
   * core_id - An integer that corresponds to a core category.
   * core_title - The name of the category the core falls under.
   * hours_required - The number of hours required to fulfill the core category.